Everything you need to know about choosing baby’s first bed (and why you should avoid round cribs).

 The mattress should be low enough that your baby won’t tumble out when they turn over or sit.
 But until babies gain mobility, there’s no reason for parents to bend nearly double to place babies in a deep crib.

 It’s important to note the cradles and playpens usually don’t offer an option to change the mattress’ height.
 Also, cradles should only be used for the first three or so months of a baby’s life.
-Playpens are not intended for use at night.
+Even the best baby playpen is not intended for use at night.

 Many parents, especially those who don’t want more than one child, or who want generous spaces between children, opt to buy a crib which converts to a toddler bed.